 The BEng (Hons) Innovation Engineering and MEng Innovation Engineering courses will teach engineering fundamentals in the FTC, combined with projects that address problems in health, humanitarianism and the environment.

 New sports facility

-Starting in Autumn 2018, our new £53 million sports facility will be open for our students, staff and the local community.
+We're developing a new £53 million sports facility for our students, staff and the local community.
 Located at the junction of Cambridge Road and Museum Road, the building is designed to look like a pavilion in Ravelin Park.